 You won't see anything on the screen; we just loaded the products but didn't add any instance yet.
 So let's go to the next chapter.

-Depending on the constraints we set, the nodes will have different degrees of freedom.
+Depending on the constraints we set, the instances will have different degrees of freedom.
 In our example we will simply use the fastened origin and the fastened constraint.
 We will follow the next steps to constrain the whole assembly.

 - Create a fastened origin constraint to fasten the first flange to the origin